-They are "authorized for the purpose of relieving general and flag officers of those minor tasks and details which, if performed by the officers, would be at the expense of the officers' primary military and official duties."
-(18)
+They are "authorized for the purpose of relieving general and flag officers of those minor tasks and details which, if performed by the officers, would be at the expense of the officers' primary military and official duties."(18)

 There are several limitations on enlisted aides' duties, however.
 First, officers are prohibited by statute from using "an enlisted member of the Army as a servant."
 (19) This generally precludes requiring an enlisted aide to perform duties that personally benefit the officer, as opposed to duties that professionally benefit the officer.
 Second, the duties of enlisted aides must "relate to the military and official duties of the [general officer] and thereby serve a necessary military purpose."
 (20) The language of Department of Defense Directive (DODD) 1315.9 more specifically prohibits the use of enlisted soldiers for "duties which contribute only to the officer's personal benefit and which have no reasonable connection with the officer's official responsibilities."
-(21) Finally, the Standards of Ethical Conduct for the subordinates.
+(21) Finally, the Standards of Ethical Conduct for the Executive Branch, (22) or the Joint Ethics Regulation (JER), (23) further limit interaction between officers and their subordinates.
 Under the JER, subordinates' official time may only be used for official duties.
 (24)